 Since this is MY post, I’ll use MY vehicle as our example.
 I’m proud to drive a paid-for 1997 Ford Ranger 3.0L V6 pick-up truck.
 It’s got 116,000 miles on it and runs great.
 Last year it was hail damaged pretty badly when we had the mother of all storms come through our area so there are dents all over it.
-But since the insurance company paid me $1,800 to total it out and keep driving it, I’m okay with those little dents – they look like dollar signs.
+But since the car insurance company paid me $1,800 to total it out and keep driving it, I’m okay with those little dents – they look like dollar signs.
 Other than that, it is in excellent mechanical condition and has no rust or other issues like that.
 I have no need to get rid of it anytime soon for any reason other than the gas mileage gain I could get from a different vehicle.
 My little truck gets 20-22 miles per gallon (MPG).
-To be completely fair in valuing it, I went to the Kelley Blue Book website and discovered my little truck is worth about $2,500 if I were to sell it myself and $1,700 or so if I trade it in at a dealer.
+To be completely fair in valuing it, I went to the Kelley Blue Book website and discovered my little truck is worth about $2,500 if I were to sell it myself and $1,700 or so if I trade it in at a dealer and if you have a truck or a trailer is important to have the right lights, and there are options and you can view them here just for this.
 So, we have a $2,500 vehicle that gets 22 MPG.

 Let’s keep going.
 Let’s say I go out and buy the most popular hybrid out there, the Toyota Prius.
 Again we’ll look at a 2010.
 With the additional required purchases of granola, tie-dye clothing, a PETA membership and three pairs of Birkenstocks, (my apologies to all Prius owners; I just couldn’t help but crack the small joke) I’d be looking at spending about $28,000.
 But this time I’m gonna get a rockin’ 50 MPG for my efforts.
 Is it worth it?